 - Flexibility: the same structure can house aging parents, an adult child, or a home office, then convert back to a rental later.

-The honest counterweight: ADUs are illiquid and capital-intensive up front, financing a backyard build is harder than a standard mortgage, and a poorly managed second unit erases the upside fast.
-Run the numbers with conservative rent assumptions before committing — the same discipline we apply to any rental property investment analysis.
+The honest counterweight to all of this: ADUs are illiquid and capital-intensive up front, financing a backyard build is harder than a standard mortgage, and a poorly managed second unit erases the upside fast.
+Pressure-test any projection against current market rent — our look at rent prices in Vancouver WA is a useful sanity check on what a small unit actually commands here.

-Should You Build One?
+Should You Build an ADU in Vancouver WA?

 This article is general information, not legal, tax, or construction advice.
 Confirm current ADU rules with the City of Vancouver or Clark County, and consult licensed professionals before building.